Limited to 8 Scouts per session in order to complete the tournament

 Have played chess before and have at least seen how the pieces move.

 BRING a good chess set.
 Please no exotic styles of chess pieces.
-If you don’t have a chess set you can bring, that’s okay as long as some scouts bring one.

 BRING a chess clock if you happen to have one but not necessary.